-You want to lend a hand to Ottawa's resettlement of refugees, but you aren't sure how or where?
+You want to lend a hand to Ottawa's refugee welcome and integration efforts, but you aren't sure how or where?
 We're here to help.

-The people of Ottawa have responded to the refugee crisis in overwhelming numbers.
-More than 5,000 residents have told Refugee 613 they want to volunteer in support of refugee resettlement — another example of this city's big heart.
+The people of Ottawa are responding to the global refugee crisis in outstanding numbers.
+Since 2015, more than 6,000 residents have told Refugee 613 they want to volunteer in support of refugee integration — another example of this city's big heart.

 Here are some options for connecting with programs and services that welcome volunteers.

 The professionals working for agencies of the LASI coalition (Local Agencies Serving Immigrants) support the integration of refugees and other immigrants every day, providing vital orientation, housing assistance, language classes, career mentoring and much more.
 Most of them rely on volunteers to help in that mission.
 Here are the links to their websites:

 Refugee 613 doesn't provide frontline service to refugees — instead, we support the people and organizations who do.
 This includes settlement agencies and other social service providers, private sponsors, community organizations and individuals making a difference.
 Opportunities to volunteer with Refugee 613 include supporting our operations with tasks like administrative support, facilitating workshops, research, writing and editing, translation and interpretation, and providing crucial planning and on-site support at one of the many public events or training workshops we host throughout the year.
 If you have time and talent to donate, please send an email with the subject line Volunteering With Refugee 613 to firstname.lastname@example.org and include a description of your skill set and how you would like to contribute to our mission.